ABOUT BRIAN COONEY, FINE ART PHOTOGRAPHER

 The transition to the life I wanted was challenging

 The transition to the life I wanted was challenging but I would never go back.
+After that day I resolved to do what I love, to follow my bliss.
 Picking up a camera after several years away, I found that many things had changed, the digital age had arrived.
 In the intervening years, I was too busy to pay any attention to my photography, and occasionally when I took something I really liked, I would think “how do some photographs seem so captivating and others leave me completely cold?”

 I knew this is what I was meant to do

 Somehow though, I knew this is what I was meant to do.
 I dedicated myself to learning everything I could about being a photographer.
 I took many, many courses and I read every book I could get my hands on, I still do.

 Since then, I have dedicated myself to helping other creative photographers achieve the results they want.
 And what a journey it has been.
 Last year I qualified as a coach.
 My main area of interest is creativity and helping others to express their vision.